bartandrews/DiagHam_Stability/README.rst

 01_ener_spec
 ^^^^^^^^^^^^

-In this tutorial, we calculate the many-body energy spectrum for a fractional Chern insulator in the Hofstadter model.
+In this tutorial, we calculate the many-body energy spectrum for a FCI in the Hofstadter model.

 1. We can check the dimension of the Hilbert space of our proposed configuration by running: